walakaka77/test-doc-site/parent-page-tech-adventures/child-page-1-jekyll-blog/jekyll-blog.markdown

 ## Concepts required

 We've split the concepts into two categories.
 With the basic concepts, you can already get started and test out a Jekyll Powered Blog.
+In fact, we have the step-by-step article which you can follow [here!](/jekyll-blog/steps-to-host-your-jekyll-site)

 But additional customization would require knowledge of the `Good To Know` stuff.